truenas/middleware/docs/userguide/truenas_quick.rst

 .. |tn_appliance_front_view.jpg| image:: images/tn_appliance_front_view.jpg

 Note the two control panels on either side of the front of the appliance.
-The one on the left controls the Primary Storage Controller, and the one on the right controls the Secondary Storage Controller in High Availability models.
+The one on the left controls the primary storage controller, and the one on the right controls the secondary storage controller in High Availability models.

-Figure 3.1b provides an example layout of the front panel buttons and indicators.
+Figure 3.1b shows the layout of the front panel buttons and indicators.

 **Figure 3.1b: Front Panel Buttons and Indicators**